Chapter 3. Manage containers in private automation hub

 Important

-Make this change to any firewall configuration that specifically enables outbound connections to registry.redhat.io or registry.access.redhat.com.
+This change should be made to any firewall configuration that specifically enables outbound connections to registry.redhat.io or registry.access.redhat.com.

 Use the hostnames instead of IP addresses when configuring firewall rules.

-After making this change you can continue to pull execution environments from registry.redhat.io and registry.access.redhat.com.
+After making this change, you can continue to pull images from registry.redhat.io or registry.access.redhat.com.
 You do not require a quay.io login, or need to interact with the quay.io registry directly in any way to continue pulling Red Hat container images.

 Before you can push execution environments to your private automation hub, you must first pull them from an existing registry and tag them for use.
 The following example details how to pull an execution environment from the Red Hat Ecosystem Catalog (registry.redhat.io).